openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 tools (it's also not impacted by version changes), and should make backing up fail rarely because by sharing filesystem blocks it's initially very small (its size increases as original data changes).

+To decrease chance of producing corrupted backup (like power loss during the operation), at first, backups will be made to temporary directory, and then renamed to final name.

 End user documentation needs to include:
 - guidance on picking and configuring filesystem to fullfil requirements